-Each centre, whether main, additional, summer or temporary, is suitable for the provision of ELE to international learners.
-Each centre, whether main, additional, summer or temporary:
+Each ELE centre is suitable for the provision of programmes of ELE to international learners.
+Each ELE centre:

-- (i) has planning permission for educational use\; - (ii) has all necessary building requirements in place, e.g., fire safety and insurance\: - (iii) has capacity that is adequate and suitable for all members of staff and all currently enrolled learners at the premises at any one time\; - (iv) has suitable temperature, ventilation and light throughout the centre\; - (v) has classrooms that are suitable in size for the number of learners and teachers assigned to each classroom, have sufficient light and suitable acoustics, and are appropriately equipped for the purpose of provision of ELE to international learners\; - (vi) has suitable and adequate space reserved exclusively for the use of academic staff to plan lessons and consult with colleagues; - (vii) has suitable and adequate rest and study areas that are available to learners; - (viii) has suitable and adequate rest areas that are available to staff; - (ix) has adequate toilet facilities for all members of staff and all currently enrolled learners at the premises at any one time\; - (x) is well maintained and clean\.
+- (i) has planning permission for educational use\; - (ii) has all necessary building requirements in place, e.g., fire safety and insurance\; - (iii) has capacity that is adequate and suitable for all members of staff and all currently enrolled learners at the premises at any one time\; - (iv) has suitable temperature, ventilation and light throughout the centre\; - (v) has classrooms that are suitable in size for the number of learners and teachers assigned to each classroom, have sufficient light and suitable acoustics, and are appropriately equipped for the purpose of provision of ELE to international learners\; - (vi) has suitable and adequate space reserved exclusively for the use of academic staff to plan lessons and consult with colleagues; - (vii) has suitable and adequate rest and study areas that are available to learners; - (viii) has suitable and adequate rest areas that are available to staff; - (ix) has adequate toilet facilities for all members of staff and all currently enrolled learners at the premises at any one time\; - (x) is well maintained and clean\.